San Diego 1996

 Our third trip, for a little variety, was to San Diego.
 This was a 7-day charter this time, picking the boat up on 27 December 96, and returning on 2 January 97.
 Our plan was to head up the Southern California coast, stopping at Oceanside and Dana Point, then heading over to Avalon on Catalina Island for New Years.

-Since The Moorings doesn't have a charter operation in San Diego, for this trip we chartered from San Diego Yacht Charters, located on Harbor Island in San Diego Bay.
+Since The Moorings doesn't have a charter operation in San Diego, for this trip we chartered from San Diego Yacht Charters, located on Harbor Island in San Diego Bay, although I'm not sure they're still around.

 We considered a couple of boats for this trip - a Hunter 37 and a Morgan 41.
 I had made a trip out to San Diego before our vacation, so while I was out there I visited SDYC to look at their fleet.
 We decided on the Morgan for several reasons.
 First, it was advertised as having radar, and we were going out in the winter.
 Second, it was heaver than the Hunter by several thousand pounds, so I figured it would be a little more stable in the channel across to Catalina (although I have sailed much smaller boats across to Catalina with no problem).
 Third, it had greater fuel and water capacity.
 And fourth, it had a full keel (the keel ran the whole length of the boat) instead of a fin keel (the keel hangs down from the middle of the boat), and I thought that might be better in the large kelp beds off the Southern California cost.